BonkMasterMord/CPE-487/README.md

 ## Conclusion and Summary of the Project

 **Contributors and Responsibilities:**
-- All team members collectively contributed to coding the VHDL logic, integrating the VGA and keypad interface, and refining the scoring system.
-Each member assisted in synthesis, debugging, and testing on the Nexys board.

-**Timeline and Challenges:**
+- Anthony: Responsible for coding bat1's movement, game physics, score count, data inputs, and debuging
+- Phineas: Responsible for coding bat2's movement, score accuarcy, score display, data outputs, and debuging **Timeline and Challenges:**
-- Initial setup and VGA output were completed early on.
+- DAY 1: Initial setup and VGA output were completed early on, generated the platform with the two bats that will be displayed.
-- Integrating the keypad control and ensuring stable paddle movement took additional time due to timing and scanning complexity.
+- DAY 2: Integrating the keypad control and ensuring stable paddle movement took additional time due to timing and scanning complexity, along side scoring mechanism.
-- Implementing scoring and verifying that increments occurred correctly when the ball went off-screen involved careful debugging.
+- DAY 3: Figuring out why the score kept increasing by 2's everytime we bounced the ball, instead of by 1's like we intended.
+We also debugged any additional kinks in the code.
-- The final milestone involved linking all modules together, adjusting parameters for gameplay feel, and confirming the display updated as intended.
+- DAY 4: The final milestone involved linking all modules together, adjusting parameters for gameplay feel, and confirming the display updated as intended.

 **Difficulties and Solutions:**
-- Achieving stable keypad input required experimenting with scan delays and debouncing logic.
-- Ensuring the ball’s logic and scoring signals were synced with the VGA refresh pulses required careful review of processes and rising edge conditions.
+Issue: Bat2 did not show up initially
+Solution: We made an "OR" statement for bat1_on and bat2_on so that Bat will also now show up as cyan. red <= NOT (bat_on OR bat_on2); -- color setup for red ball and cyan bat on white background
+    green <= NOT ball_on;
+    blue <= NOT ball_on;

+Issue: Bat1 was unable to bounce the ball back, but Bat2 was able to.
+Solution: Change NOT ball_speed to just ball_speed because it needs to bounce to the right (positve end) ball_x_motion <= ball_speed + 1; -- set vspeed to (ball_speed) pixels

+Issue: Bats kept dissappearing whenever you move too high or too low.
+Solution: Restrict how far you can move up and move down through pixel constraints in pong.vhd
+     pos1 : PROCESS (clk_in)
+    BEGIN
+       if rising_edge(clk_in) then
+            count <= count + 1;
+            IF (btnl = '1' and count = 0 and batpos > **75**) THEN
+                batpos <= batpos - 10;
+            ELSIF (btnr = '1' and count = 0 and batpos < **530**) THEN
+                batpos <= batpos + 10;
+            END IF;
+        end if;
+    END PROCESS;

+Issue: Bats were not centered everytime the game started.
+Solution: Initialize the Bat's pixel coordinates in the component bat_n_ball under pong.vhd
+            bat_y : IN STD_LOGIC_VECTOR (10 DOWNTO 0):= CONV_STD_LOGIC_VECTOR(300, 11);
+            bat_y2 : IN STD_LOGIC_VECTOR (10 DOWNTO 0) := CONV_STD_LOGIC_VECTOR(300, 11);

+Issue: Scores kept randomely increasing
+Solution: Add additional conditions when the ball reflects or when the ball enters the other players end IF game_on = '1' AND (ball_x + bsize/2) >= (bat_x - bat_w) AND..
+  IF game_on = '1' AND (ball_x + bsize/2) >= (bat_x2 - bat_w) AND..

+Issue: Scores kept increasing in 2's
+Solution: Shift bits in the top level of pong where they will be sent to data.
+    scoreTover2 <= '0' & scoreT(scoreT'high downto 1);
+    scoreT2over2 <= '0' & scoreT2(scoreT'high downto 1);

 **Project Outcome:**
 The final result is a functioning hardware-accelerated Pong game on an FPGA, complete with VGA output, real-time input from both keypad and buttons, and a live score display.
-This project demonstrates the integration of multiple FPGA components (I/O, display, timing) to create an interactive and visually engaging system.
+This project demonstrates the integration of multiple FPGA components (I/O, display, timing) to create an interactive pong style gameplay.